 Most notably, PROMESA created a seven-member financial oversight board appointed by the White House that was granted full control of Puerto Rico’s finances.
 It also created a debt restructuring process similar to Chapter 9 that governed negotiations with creditors to reduce debt payments.

 Those negotiations have been beset by controversy, as it became clear that all involved— bondholders, Puerto Rican pension funds, and other public services—faced steep losses.
 In September 2019, the PROMESA board announced a sweeping plan that would cut the island’s debt by one-third, largely by imposing losses on creditors.
+In February 2020, the board struck a new deal with bondholders to restructure $35 billion in debt.
+However, it later paused this restructuring due to the coronavirus, and its members deadlocked in October 2020 over pandemic-related amendments.

 What are the arguments for changing Puerto Rico’s status?